-Complete Summer 2019 applications will be accepted until the ACLP deadline of January 5th, 2019.
+Complete fall 2019 applications will be accepted until the ACLP deadline of March 15th, 2019.

 The Child Life clinical internship program at Johns Hopkins All Children's Hospital is accredited by the Association of Child Life Professionals (ACLP).
 The program is designed for both undergraduate students at the end of their academic program and graduate students to further develop their clinical skills in this dynamic program.
 Child life internships provide clinical development through a systematic learning experience centered on child life competencies.

 - Each 600-hour internship is structured as 40 hours per week for 15 weeks unpaid internship.

 - Two 6-week rotations and other rotation opportunities are typically offered on a specific medical unit/area.
 Playroom/group programming are also incorporated.